-Zachary D. Kaufman, JD, PhD, is a visiting fellow at Stanford University’s Hoover Institution, a lecturer in law and fellow at Stanford Law School, and a senior fellow at Harvard University’s John F. Kennedy School of Government.
+Zachary D. Kaufman, JD, PhD, was previously a visiting fellow at Stanford University’s Hoover Institution.
+Kaufman is currently a lecturer in law and fellow at Stanford Law School, and a senior fellow at Harvard University’s John F. Kennedy School of Government.

 Kaufman previously taught in Yale University’s Department of Political Science and George Washington University’s Elliott School of International Affairs.
 He also has held academic appointments at Yale Law School, Harvard Law School, Stanford University, and New York University.